 Ways to Restore SQL Server Database From BAK File in Simple Manner

 “I have a .bak file and I want to utilize this file for restoring the database in a recently installed SQL Server Management Studio.
-When I tried to restore database in SQL Server 2012 from bak file it throws following error message.
+When I tried to restore database in SQL Server 2012 from .bak file it throws following error message.
 Can someone point me in the right direction on how to restore SQL Server database from .bak file quickly and seamlessly?”

-If you have entered a database name that does not exist in SQL Server then, it will be created
+Step 8: If you are selecting an existing database then, it will be copied with the data from the backup.
+On the other hand, if you have entered a database name that does not exist in SQL Server then, it will be created.

 At this time, adequate information has been moved to the database for restoration.
 But, SQL backup files store information about where the data files are copied, it is so because if there will be any file system issues such as the destination directory do not exist or conflict the data file names an error message will prompt.
 These issues are common while restoring a backup that is created on the different SQL Server installation.